All Episodes

 Have you?

-I did hear some allusion to the fact that maybe last week uh some story that McCain might be considering it, but not of Hillary, not Obama, neither of them supposedly even considering quitting the Senate race.
+I did hear some allusion to the fact that maybe last week some story that McCain might be considering it, but not of Hillary, not Obama, neither of them supposedly even considering quitting the Senate race.

-It's fascinating here how things how things change.
+It's fascinating here how things change.

 I was also thinking about this, ladies and gentlemen.

-I take a little respite, I leave the cavernous broadcast complex here.
+I leave the cavernous broadcast complex here.

 I'll stroll into Mr. Snerdley's office.